Refloow/Steam-Crypto-Exchange-PRO/README.md

     - custom built to ensure 99.99% uptime
     - Detailed stats, data overview in form of customizable charts

 ### This program is not available for FREE.
-There is no free version available.
+This is a project portfolio showcase

 Contact: